2026 music technology showcase information

 GMEA sponsors the annual Music Technology Student Showcase to foster the development of music technology programs in our state and encourage students to create music using digital tools.
 We do this by recognizing students who have created and produced exemplary music using digital instruments and tools, and their teachers who have provided outstanding instruction.
 The entries in this event must be submitted by the student’s music teacher who must hold current GMEA/NAfME membership.
 Entries will be divided into age categories consisting of elementary (K-5), middle school (grades 6-8), high school (grades 9-12), and university, including both undergraduate and graduate enrollment, and will be evaluated comparatively against only those entries falling within their classification.
 Entries will be evaluated on three criteria: Musical Content, Use of Technology, and Creativity and Craft.
 All entries will receive feedback from the evaluation committee.
 Top entries in each division and category will be recognized and have their works presented during the GMEA In-Service Conference in Athens.

-The application is now available through OPUS.
+The application will be available in early August through OPUS.
 The deadline for submissions is November 10th.

 Teachers can access the application through Opus under “Applications and Forms”.